On equivariant homotopy theory for model categories: The discrete setting

 We are now ready to see some examples.

 Note that the $H$-fixed point functor $\Set^G\to \Set$ preserves directed colimits of diagrams where each arrow is a monomorphisms, preserves pushouts of diagrams where one leg is a monomorphism and for any $G$-sets $X$ and $Y$, the induced map $X^H\times Y^H\to (X\times Y)^H$ is an isomorphism, as limits commute.
-Moreover, for any $G$-set $A$, the induced map $(A^H)_+\to (A_+)^H$ is an isomorphism.
-Hence if $\mathcal F$ contains the trivial subgroup, then Theorem \ref{mainthm1} applies in the following example and in its pointed version.
+Hence if $\mathcal F$ contains the trivial subgroup, then Theorem~\ref{mainthm1} applies in the following example and Lemma~\ref{pointed} provides the pointed version.

 \begin{ex}[Presheaf categories] Let $\C$ be the category of simplicial sets with the Quillen model structure, or any presheaf category with a cofibrantly generated model structure such that the generating cofibrations are monomorphisms.
 Then every cofibration of $\C$ is a monomorphism and thus the $H$-fixed point functor satisfies the cellularity conditions. \end{ex}